lightoj-dev/problem-tutorials/1075/en.md

             }

             /*
-            Remember we are upgrading the matrix in a one way directed fashion.
+            Remember we are updating the array for one direction.
-            Thus when a count of a place is 1 but relation matrix has 0 for that uniqueNumber, it means that the place is the ultimate end point.
+            Thus, when a count of a place is 1 but nextDestination array has 0 for that uniqueNumber, means that the place is the ultimate end point.
-            And when count is relation is not 0 and count is not more than 1, it means it is the ultimate start point.
+            And when count is relation is not 0 and count is not more than 1, it means that it is the ultimate start point.
             */

-            //Updating a one way directed relation
+            //Updating a for the next point
             nextDestination[placeIndexMap[firstPoint]] = placeIndexMap[secondPoint];
-            //We won't be updating the relationship matrix for the other way around
+            //We won't be updating the nextDestination for the other way around

             count[placeIndexMap[firstPoint]]++;//Incrementing how many places are directly linked count[placeIndexMap[secondPoint]]++;//Incrementing how many places are directly linked